SpongePowered/SpongeDocs/source/plugin/configuration/serialization.rst

 Using Default Values in ConfigSerializable Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is also possible to use default values inside of ``@ConfigSerializable`` types, you just have to use Java's field
+It is also possible to use default values inside of ``@ConfigSerializable`` types.
+You just have to use Java's field
-initializers to set some default values; as long as the entry is not present in the config file the value won't be
+initializers (or getters) to set some default values.
+As long as the entry is not present in the config file the value
-overwritten.
+won't be overwritten.

 .. code-block:: java